antoinelame/GazeTracking/README.md

 that is the trained face recognition model used for detecting facial landmarks.
 Install git-lfs: https://gitlab.ida.liu.se/help/workflow/lfs/manage_large_binaries_with_git_lfs.md

-Install these dependencies (NumPy, OpenCV, Dlib), as well as other dependencies:
+Install dependencies (NumPy, OpenCV, Dlib), as well as other dependencies:

 ```
 pip install -r requirements.txt